pmem/pmdk/doc/daxio/daxio.1.md

 No length specified will default to input file/device length or to the output file/device length, if input is a special char file or stdin.

-For a Device DAX device, **daxio** will attempts to clear badblocks within range of writes before performing the I/O.
+For a Device DAX device, **daxio** will attempt to clear bad blocks within the range of writes before performing the I/O (it can be turned off using the '--clear-bad-blocks=no' option).

 # OPTIONS #